hong539/resume/README.md

 ## to do list

+* CI/CD pipelines for building docker images from generating *.html, deploy to any docker engine host.
 * How to show projects date?
 ~~* pdf2htmlEX (generate *.html from *.pdf)~~
 * parse pdf with Python